 You will see some examples of past continuous tense below.
 You can try to translate them into your own language.

-Below is a sentence scramble game to practice past continuous tense.
-Click on the words in order to make a sentence.
+Below is a sentence scramble activity to practice past continuous tense.
+Select the words in the correct order and make a sentence.

 ⬤ Example sentences about past continuous tense